AbyssStudios/PogLoot/README.md

 ### P: Can I use this in a YouTube video or Twitch stream?
 S: Yeah, that's the whole point!
 No credit needed!
 ## Future Plans
-We are planning to convert to Fabric and Forge, and we also want to expand to Bedrock Edition.
+Add villager integrations!
 If you have any suggested modifications to the loot tables, just open up a pr or an issue!